Google Drive and Tray

 Google Drive integration capabilities

-Manage how content moves and updates across your systems.
+Manage how content moves and updates across your systems

-Build agents with Tray and Google Drive
+Build agents with Google Drive and Tray

 Tray agents use Drive data to find, classify, and act on files across your systems.
 Agents can combine Drive context with data from HR, IT, or CRM systems to take action under defined permissions.